ColeOliva/Huffman_Encoder_Decoder/README.md

 to run, ```javac HuffmanCompressor.java``` and then ```java HuffmanCompressor```

 Full disclosure - HuffmanCompressor was not written by me.
+Credit goes to the CSE department at the University of Washington.